 Startup investment doesn’t go beyond the check.
 That is when hard work comes into action.

-AI can benefit post-investment as well with real-time insight into how your portfolio businesses are doing.
+AI can also benefit post-investment, with real-time insights into how your portfolio businesses are performing.

 Software can monitor web traffic, app store ratings, hiring activity, customer sentiments, and social buzz.
 You can even receive notifications for important milestones such as new fundraising, leadership shifts, or new product launches.